Neuroscience Graduate Group (NGG)

 NGG Spotlights

-Congratulations to Julie Merchant received a Trainee Professional Development Award to attend the 2023 SFN Annual Meeting!!!
+Congratulations to Julie Merchant who received a Trainee Professional Development Award to attend the 2023 SFN Annual Meeting.

 The NGG is a collaborative and interdisciplinary PhD program that provides training for careers in neuroscience research, teaching, and more.
 Our training program is designed to provide a strong foundation of neuroscientific knowledge while at the same time taking into account each student's strengths, needs, and career goals.